MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 ### Add the POP, IMAP, or SMTP permissions to your AAD application

-1. In the Azure portal, choose the **API Permissions** blade in your Azure AD application's management view.
+1. In the Azure portal, choose the **API Permissions** blade in your Microsoft Entra application's management view.

 2. Select **Add permission**.